Robert Johnson: Early life

 Robert Leroy Johnson was born in Hazlehurst, Mississippi, possibly on May 8, 1911, to Julia Major Dodds (born October 1874) and Noah Johnson (born December 1884).
 Julia was married to Charles Dodds (born February 1865), a relatively prosperous landowner and furniture maker, with whom she had ten children.
 Charles Dodds had been forced by a lynch mob to leave Hazlehurst following a dispute with white landowners.
-Julia left Hazlehurst with baby Robert, but in less than two years she brought the boy to Memphis to live with her husband, who had changed his name to Charles Spencer.
+Julia left Hazlehurst with baby Robert, but in less than two years she took the boy to Memphis to live with her husband, who had changed his name to Charles Spencer.
 Robert spent the next 8–9 years growing up in Memphis and attending the Carnes Avenue Colored School where he received lessons in arithmetic, reading, language, music, geography, and physical exercise.
 It was in Memphis that he acquired his love for, and knowledge of, the blues and popular music.
-His education and urban context placed him apart from most of his contemporary blues musicians.
+His education and city upbringing placed him apart from most of his contemporary blues musicians.

 Robert rejoined his mother around 1919–1920 after she married an illiterate sharecropper named Will "Dusty" Willis.
 They originally settled on a plantation in Lucas Township in Crittenden County, Arkansas, but soon moved across the Mississippi River to Commerce in the Mississippi Delta, near Tunica and Robinsonville.
 They lived on the Abbay & Leatherman Plantation.
 Julia's new husband was 24 years her junior.
 Robert was remembered by some residents as "Little Robert Dusty", but he was registered at Tunica's Indian Creek School as Robert Spencer.
 In the 1920 census, he is listed as Robert Spencer, living in Lucas, Arkansas, with Will and Julia Willis.
 Robert was at school in 1924 and 1927.
 The quality of his signature on his marriage certificate suggests that he was relatively well educated for a man of his background.
 A school friend, Willie Coffee, who was interviewed and filmed in later life, recalled that as a youth Robert was already noted for playing the harmonica and jaw harp.
 Coffee recalled that Robert was absent for long periods, which suggests that he may have been living and studying in Memphis.